jlucsx/jlucsx/README.md

 ### Hi there 👋
 ## I'm J.A.
 Lucas Lima.

 I'm a self-taught progammer, civil engineering student and a :earth_americas: brazilian young man.
 I love to solve problems of my common life with programming.
-The IT world always got me with stars in my eyes and it's being very fun to learn web development and other computer science stuff.
+The IT world always got me with stars in my eyes and it's being so much fun to learn web development and other computer science stuff.

 - :dart: My goal is to become a fullstack programmer.
 - 🔭 I'm currently working on my Personal Linear Equation System Solver - PLESS 1.0.
 It is what actually made me want to learn to program at all.